Julie Sorrels (center) with her mentor Denise Spiker and WIR’s Mimi Tarrash at the Live United Spirit Awards.

 Julie Sorrels likes to call herself a “goal digger.”
-Her perseverance and focus on goal achievement has led her to break free from a 12-year addiction, reconnect with family, lose 40 pounds and run her first 5K, rebuild her career, pay off her debt, regain self-sufficiency and buy a home for herself and her teenaged daughter.
+Her perseverance and focus on goal achievement has led her to break free from a 12-year addiction, reconnect with family, lose 40 pounds and run her first 5K, rebuild her career, pay off her debt, regain self-sufficiency and buy a home for herself and her teenage daughter.

 But the outlook wasn’t always so rosy for Julie.